The Univeristy of Melbourne The Royal Melbourne Hopspital

 Cross Cutting Disciplines

-The Godfrey Lab has a strong track record in the field of unconventional T cells with a focus on CD1 restricted T cells (NKT cells); MR1-restricted T cells (MAIT cells) and gamma delta T cells (1, 2, 3).
+The Godfrey Lab has a strong track record in the field of unconventional, innate-like T cells with a focus on CD1 restricted cells (NKT cells); MR1-restricted T cells (MAIT cells) and gamma delta T cells (1).
 These cells play a key role in many different diseases.
-More recently, we are also examining the role that these and other immune cells play in COVID-19 disease.
 The ultimate aim of this research is to understand the mechanisms with which these unconventional T cell populations specifically contribute to the immune response and how they can be harnessed for immunotherapy.

 Godfrey Group Current Projects